 Minimizes Urinary Tract Infections

-This indicates the percentage of residents that suffered from a urinary tract infection.
-UTI's are often caused by worse hygiene protocols.
-More frequent bathing limits the percentage of residents in a nursing home who suffer from UTI's.
-Note that this metric is affected by by the fact that nursing homes have varying reporting standards for UTI's.
+This is the percent of patients who sustained a urinary tract infection.
+Urinary tract infections are routinely associated with nursing homes with worse hygiene protocols.
+Closer supervision can minimize the number likelihood of residents sustaining infections.
+Keep in mind that this metric is sometimes skewed by the fact that nursing homes have incongruent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication